Sebastian-git/Sebastian-git/README.md

 # Introduction

 #### Hi, my name is Sebastian.
-My goal is to fill my Github account with high quality projects that express a deep understanding in practical data structures and algorithms, while putting an emphasis in user experience and design.
+My goal is to fill my Github account with high quality projects that express a deep understanding in practical data structures and algorithms while putting an emphasis in user experience and design.

 ## About me...